Social Infrastructure bill now up for debate, West Virginia weighs-in - NewsBreak

 Social Infrastructure bill now up for debate, West Virginia weighs-in

-CHARLESTON, WV (WOWK) — Congress has approved and President Biden has signed a $1.2 trillion bill to fix physical infrastructure such as roads, highways and bridges.
+CHARLESTON, W.Va.
+(WOWK) — Congress has approved and President Biden has signed a $1.2 trillion bill to fix physical infrastructures such as roads, highways and bridges.
 Now, the White House wants Congress to pass the $1.75 trillion social infrastructure bill known as “Build Back Better.”
 It would include universal pre-kindergarten, adult home health care and more.

-Advocates say the Child Tax Credit enables parents to by clothes, school supplies and food for their children.
+Advocates say the Child Tax Credit enables parents to buy clothes, school supplies and food for their children.

 “It’s brought so many kids in West Virginia out of poverty,” said Zuckett of WV Citizen Action.